jkulawik/blog/_drafts/discord-alternative.md

 * Self-hosting: yes
 * Pricing: there's a free option which limits voice chat to 1-on-1 calls;
 the next license is $10 per month *per user*, sadly making Mattermost quite hostile to hosting even small communities.
-* Other: has a mobile app
+* Other: has a mobile app, but I've heard that it has many issues.

-PS.
-Apparently the 1:1 call limit was introduced very recently.
-Massive bummer because it would have been the best fit for my use-case.
-This is a good example of how company-owned software can pull the rug from under your feet and is one of the reasons why I prefer FOSS solutions.

 ### Slack

 Widely used business app, but similarly to Mattermost it has a per-user payment plan.
-The lack of self-hosting eliminates the main advantage of using a business-oriented app.
+The lack of self-hosting eliminates the main advantage of using a BOA;
+if your data is gonna be hosted by a company, might as well just choose Guilded.

 * Voice chat: yes
 * Screen sharing: yes